 4. What are Update Domains?

-An update domain is a logical group of underlying hardware that can undergo maintenance or can be rebooted at the same time.
+Answer: An update domain is a logical group of the underlying hardware that can undergo maintenance or can be rebooted at the same time.
 As you create VMs within an availability set, the Azure platform automatically distributes your VMs across these update domains.
 This approach ensures that at least one instance of your application always remains running as the Azure platform undergoes periodic maintenance.
 The order of update domains being rebooted may not proceed sequentially during planned maintenance, but only one update domain is rebooted at a time.

-Microsoft Azure Redis Cache is based on the popular open source Redis Cache and can be accessed by a wide variety of Redis clients for many programming languages.
+Answer: Microsoft Azure Redis Cache is based on the popular open source Redis Cache and can be accessed by a wide variety of Redis clients for many programming languages.
 Each client has its own API that makes calls to the Redis cache instance using Redis commands.

 Because each client is different, there is not one centralized class reference on MSDN, and each client maintains its own reference documentation.
 In addition to the reference documentation, there are several tutorials showing how to get started with Azure Redis Cache using different languages and cache clients.
 To access these tutorials, see How to use Azure Redis Cache and click the desired language from the language switcher at the top of the article.

-6. What is a Storage keys?
+6. What is a Storage key?

-Storage keys or Access Keys are used as an authentication mode for accessing the storage services account to manipulate information based on our requirements.
-In Windows Azure we have an option to provide a Primary Access Key and a Secondary Access Key, even though we will use a single access key to authenticate our application to the storage.
+Answer: Storage keys or Access Keys are used as an authentication mode for accessing the storage services account to manipulate information based on our requirements.
+In Windows Azure, we have an option to provide a Primary Access Key and a Secondary Access Key, even though we will use a single access key to authenticate our application to the storage.
 The main reason to provide the secondary access key is to avoid downtime to the application.
 If we need to change the application access key by regenerating the access key it takes quite some time to take effect; this provides a downtime.